-"My Grandmother is the reason I started making jewelry and why Omi Woods is centred around heirloom heritage pieces.
+"My Grandmother is the reason I started making jewelry and why Omi Woods is centered around heirloom heritage pieces.
 Her name means shalom in Hebrew and sälam in Ethiopian-Semitic languages.
 It translates to peace primarily, but also harmony, wholeness, completeness, prosperity, welfare, and tranquillity.
 I reflect on these things as I learn about the cultures and histories Omi Woods pieces are inspired by."

 Omi Wood's Materials + Ethical Sourcing

 The jewelry is individually and ethically handmade with fair-trade African gold and globally sourced conflict-free fine metals.
 The solid gold jewelry is made with fair-trade African gold.
 The gold is sourced from small-scale artisanal mines that support the well-being of miners and their communities by paying miners a fair wage and contributing to improved health care, education, safety, and living conditions on the continent.